top of page

 Now take the list of your skills and your interests and find the intersection between the two.
 Your ideal career should be doing something that you love, and you are good at it.
 In other words, your skill should match your interest.

 But what you want to find is not just any intersection.
 You should discover the “sweet” intersection.
 Your ideal career should also be something that has a considerable market.
-Or to say it in another way, there are people who would pay you to do it.
+Or to say it in another way, some people would pay you to do it.

 For example, even if you love to watch TV all day and are good at it, is there anybody who would pay you good money to sit and watch TV all day?